volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 console.log(userProxy.name);
 ```

-It becomes useful when an object contains translations and in case if the translation is not found, return untranslated text instead of the **undefined**.
+It becomes useful when an object contains translations and returns untranslated text instead of the **undefined** in case the translation is not found.

 ## The "Set" Trap

 *Must return true if setting is successful, false otherwise.*

-The set trap is triggered when a property is being set on the target object.
+The set trap is triggered when a property is set on the target object.

-It is executed with three arguments: **target**, **handler** and a **value**, which represents the value of the property we want to set:
+It is executed with three arguments: **target**, **handler** and a **value** that represents the value of the property we want to set:

 ```javascript
 const handler = {